Mosquitoes and Health: How to Protect Your Family from the Pests

 As the weather warms up, you'll see more mosquitoes.
 The tiny insects can be more than just an annoyance.
 While some mosquito bites will only itch, others can carry potentially dangerous illnesses, including easter equine encephalitis (EEE) and West Nile virus (WNV).

-“It’s important to take steps to avoid mosquito bites,” said Dr. Joe Sills, chief of Emergency Medicine for Baystate Wing Hospital.
+“It’s important to take steps to avoid mosquito bites,” said Dr. Joe Sills, chief of Emergency Medicine for Baystate Medical Center.
 “Some mosquitoes carry germs that can make people and some animals sick.
 In Massachusetts, the diseases linked to mosquitoes are West Nile virus (WNV) and eastern Equine Encephalitis (EEE) virus.
 Most people won't experience symptoms from either virus, but there are important differences to be aware of.”

 Where Do Mosquitoes Live?